The details

 -

-Accommodation: Glass Cabañas
+Accommodation: Glass Cabañas -

-Elevation Gain: ~4,000ft
+Elevation Gain: ~3,000ft

-Accommodation: Tent camping -
+Accommodation: Glass Domes -

 After lunch, the journey continues downhill through waterfalls and tropical farmlands to the enchanting Hobbit Houses: our glamping retreat nestled by the Salkantay River.
 Unwind with a hot shower, outdoor jacuzzi, and garden stroll before enjoying a cozy dinner with river views and falling asleep to the soothing sounds of nature.